True independence in life is achieved when you are earning money on auto-pilot.

 - AdSense: $550

-In Indian currency that’s about five lack 43 thousand.
-I ignored few other small affiliate transactions in the above report.
+In Indian currency, that’s about five lack 43 thousand.
+I ignored a few other small affiliate transactions in the above report.

-This month I missed out mostly on services such as Blog consultancy, WordPress SEO service and few more (check here) due to my inactivity.
+This month I missed out mostly on services such as Blog consultancy, WordPress SEO service, and a few more due to my inactivity.
 If I have to compare this income with other businesses, I’m satisfied with the income my blog generated without being active.

 For me, this data is valuable as I feel it would encourage you and others to jump into blogging and take it as a serious career options.

 Do you have any blog that is also generating revenue on auto-pilot?
 Let me know your experience and insights on the same.
-If you enjoyed reading this case-study, do share it with others on FB, G+, and Twitter.
+If you enjoyed reading this case study, share it with others on FB, LinkedIn, and Twitter.